 This historic overlook is where Ansel Adams took his famous picture of the landscape back in 1942.
 Although trees are blocking much of the view of the river now, it is still a beautiful scene not to be missed on your trip through the Grand Tetons.

 If you’ve gone all this way and still haven’t seen any Moose, this is the place to see them.
 Drive slow on the road approaching the campground, as you can see them along the side of the road here and past the campground entrance.
 Head over in the afternoon for the optimal time to see the Moose in this area.
 Although these Moose spend much of their time around humans, beware that Moose are still wild animals and are known to be aggressive, so keep your distance.

 Where To Stay

 Curtis Canyon free camping near the National Elk Refuge has a bunch of free campsites.
+This is where I stayed during my entire visit, and It was one of my favorite free campsites I stayed at during my entire 2-month USA road trip.
 Follow the rocky road past Jackson Hole and up the mountain overlooking the town, with the Tetons as the perfect backdrop.
 There, you’ll find beautiful, free campsites perfect for camping in the summer.
 If all sites are taken, there is a Curtis Canyon paid campground nearby, as well as more free campsites up Sheep Creek Road.

 If you prefer not to rough it camping, but still want the privacy of having a home all to yourself, check out the following spots on AirBnB that will have you dreaming of your say at Jackson Hole: